 A reminder that these prices do not include VAT, and Mailjet charges an extra fee if you send more emails than your plan allows.

-With the Enterprise plan, you can add unlimited users and access training sessions, which would be helpful for bigger teams.
+With the Custom plan, you can add unlimited users and access training sessions, which would be helpful for bigger teams.
 To ensure that your emails land in subscribers’ inboxes, this plan comes with a dedicated technical account manager and access to deliverability experts.
 It also features priority support, custom onboarding and migration, and inbox previews that let you check how your emails look before sending.